 Professional Services Staff Profiles

-Monthly interviews with those dedicated staff members who support the Department's academic, research and teaching objectives and ensures its smooth running.
+Interviews with the dedicated staff members who support DPAG's academic, research and teaching objectives and ensures its smooth running.

-Lynn has been with DPAG since June 2015, joining us from the Nuffield Department of Population Health (NDPH), and heads up the Research Administration team.
-She is responsible for overseeing the department’s entire research portfolio, managing the pre and post research awards process to facilitate the full cycle from research application to the fruition of a new research project.
+Lynn was with DPAG from June 2015 - June 2020, joining us from the Nuffield Department of Population Health (NDPH), and heads up the Research Administration team.
+She was responsible for overseeing the department’s entire research portfolio, managing the pre and post research awards process to facilitate the full cycle from research application to the fruition of a new research project.
 Interview on Thursday 24 October 2019.

 Ryan has been part of DPAG’s Teaching and Technical Support team since March 2017, working on setting up and running the physiology practical classes, and has recently taken up the post of Practical Teaching and Technician Manager.
 Prior to this, he worked at the John Radcliffe Hospital and has also worked in the department before, first joining in November 2007 to work in the Mortuary.
 Interview on Wednesday 2 October 2019.